-The mission of Shared Vision is to provide preventive health care services and education to the poorest of the poor in the remote villages of Western Rajasthan in India.
+Shared Vision has transferred all its activities to its long-term partner, the Blind People’s Association (India), based in Ahmedabad, India.
+The mission of Shared Vision was to provide preventive health care services and education to the poorest of the poor in the remote villages of Western Rajasthan in India.
 Western Rajasthan is one of the poorer areas of India and the people living in the rural countryside have many diseases and conditions that are largely preventable or treatable.

 Eye camp clinics